Virtual Tri for a Cure 2021 FREQUENTLY ASKED QUESTIONS.

 No, your fundraising fee does not count towards your minimum.

 No. For 2020 and 2021 only, you will not be charged the balance of the $250 minimum.
 You must reach that level to receive your race shirt and medal but there is no financial obligation this year.

 This year there is no penalty for not reaching the fundraising minimum.
 So, if you stay in the event but can’t hit $250 you will not be charged.
 However, if you would like to be removed from the mailing list and your page taken down, please email [email protected].

 No. While we encourage everyone to work towards a personal goal, this year’s virtual Tri for a Cure offers flexibility!
 You can swim, bike, and run, do a duathlon (run, bike, run), relay, or come up with a different plan to run, bike, or swim if that works for you!
 We know training might be impacted this year, so we encourage you to come up with a goal that works for you.
 Read more about logistics of the virtual event here.

 You absolutely can!
 And we’ve adjusted the levels this year in light of the economic impacts of COVID-19.
 We are so grateful for every dollar raised and want to reward you for your efforts.
-You can see the new 2020 incentive levels here.
-The fundraising deadline is September 15.
+You can see the new 2021 incentive levels here.
+You have until July 23 to earn incentive prizes.

 No. In fact, we ask that you NOT complete the traditional Tri for a Cure course.
 In the interest of safety on the SMCC campus and in surrounding communities, please do not plan to swim, bike, or run on campus.
 You should plan to complete the legs of the triathlon in your own neighborhood, on your treadmill, etc. We do not encourage meeting up with groups of athletes to complete the event.
 Please adhere to all state and local regulations when planning your activities.